Password Encryption

 Escaping curly-brace literals in your password (Since: Maven 2.2.0)

-At times, you might find that your password (or the encrypted form of it) may actually contain '{' or '}' as a literal value.
+At times, you might find that your password (or the encrypted form of it) contains '{' or '}' as a literal value.
 If you added such a password as-is to your settings.xml file, you would find that Maven does strange things with it.
-Specifically, Maven will treat all the characters preceding the '{' literal, and all the characters after the '}' literal, as comments.
-Obviously, this is not the behavior you want in such a situation.
+Specifically, Maven treats all the characters preceding the '{' literal, and all the characters after the '}' literal, as comments.
+Obviously, this is not the behavior you want.
 What you really need is a way of escaping the curly-brace literals in your password.

-Starting in Maven 2.2.0, you can do just this, with the widely used '\' escape character.
+You can do this with the widely used '\' escape character.
 If your password looks like this:

 jSMOWnoPFgsHVpMvz5VrIt5kRbzGpI8u+{EF1iFQyJQ=

-Then, the value you would add to your settings.xml would look like this:
+Then, the value you would add to your settings.xml looks like this:

 {jSMOWnoPFgsHVpMvz5VrIt5kRbzGpI8u+\{EF1iFQyJQ=}